seerge/g-helper/docs/README.md

 Open "Event Viewer" from start menu, go to Windows Logs -> Application and check for recent Errors mentioning G-Helper.
 If you see one - please post a [new issue](https://github.com/seerge/g-helper/issues) with all details from this error.

 #### How do I uninstall G-helper?
 G-helper is a single exe, and it doesn't install anything in the system.
-To remove it - you can simply delete exe :) If you have applied any custom fan profiles or PPTs - before removing I would recommend selecting your favorite perfromance mode (for example balanced) and clicking "Factory defaults" under Fans + Power.
+To remove it - you can simply delete exe :) If you have applied any custom fan profiles or PPTs - before removing I would recommend selecting your favorite performance mode (for example balanced) and clicking "Factory defaults" under Fans + Power.

 ----------------------------